klalicki/portfolio-builder/README.md

   - **Portfolio View component**: This is the component you can place in a page to display a grid of projects.
 You can select which portfolio group to display, and customize the layout of the grid.
 You can place multiple Portfolio View components on a single page to show different groups of projects. _Note: This component is only available in Pages and the Homepage, not Projects_

   - **Navigation Menu (Show Sub-items in Nav)**: If you want the portfolio items to show up in the site menu, you can check the 'Show Sub-items in Nav' box on a page, which will allow you to select one or multiple portfolio groups to show in the navigation menu, and to select a title that will appear in the nav menu for that portfolio group.

+## Editing Content

+All three page types have a similar editor that allows you to add text, images, and other content to the page.
+You can also add special blocks, including column layouts, HTML embeds, and image galleries.

+### Components

+The site has an assortment of components available in pages and projects.
+Here are some of the components you can use:

+#### Image Popout

+This component allows you to add an image to the page that can be clicked on to view a larger version.
+You can also add a caption to the image.

+#### Image Gallery

+This component allows you to add a gallery of images to the page.
+Each image can have a caption.
+When you click on an image, it will open in a lightbox where you can view a larger version of the image, and scroll through the other images in the gallery.